programsuyeon/programsuyeon.github.io/_posts/networking/2023-08-28-What is Network and OSI 7 Layers.md

 ---
-title: "Network and OSI 7 Layers"
+title: "#1.
+Network and OSI 7 Layers"
 excerpt: "Network refers to a group of interconnected devices (such as computers, phones, and servers) that can share data with each other.
 Networking is the process of connecting"

 categories: